 Below is an easy visual guide that breaks it down (bookmark or screenshot this image for later).

 In the process of getting your brain to notice these sensory details in your immediate environment, it has to slow down and return to the present moment.
 This can be helpful in breaking a cycle of unhelpful thoughts that might precipitate a panic attack.
 As a result, your mind can get back to more productive thoughts.

-Increase the impact of this grounding exercise by doing a short guided meditation afterwards.
-There are a number of free guided meditation videos on YouTube that are very calming, and can be done anywhere with headphones.
+Increase the impact of this grounding exercise by doing a short guided meditation afterward.
+There are a number of free guided meditation videos on YouTube that are very calming and can be done anywhere with headphones.

 Related: Read our 5-Step Method for Identifying Misplaced Emotions.